KLayout/klayout/macbuild/ReadMe.md

 ```
   The application bundle **`klayout.app`** is located under:<br>
   **`LW-qt5MP.pkg.macos-Catalina-release-Rmp31Pmp38`** directory, where
-* "LW-"        means that this is a lightweight package.
+* "LW-"        means this is a lightweight package.
 * "qt5MP"      means that Qt5 from MacPorts is used.
 * "Rmp31Pmp38" means that Ruby is 3.1 from MacPorts; Python is 3.8 from MacPorts.
 4. Copy/move the generated application bundle **`klayout.app`** to your **`/Applications`** directory for installation.

-### 6C.
+### 6B.
 Fully Homebrew-flavored build with Homebrew Ruby 3.1 and Homebrew Python 3.8
 0. Install Homebrew, then install Qt5, Ruby 3.1, and Python 3.8 by
 ```
 $ brew install qt@5